 We have a bit more to offer about intuitive eating and the role stress plays in diet further on in this article, so read on if you're interested in that.
 But now, let's get back to the specifics on the anti-inflammatory diet.

 What Is the Definition of Inflammation?

 You've likely heard the term inflammation thrown around before, but if (like me), you're not sure what inflammation means, this section is for you.

 The best way I heard inflammation described was to think of how your body swells and becomes red and hot when you cut or burn yourself.
 That's inflammation.
 It's simply your body's immune response to protect it from harm and begin healing.

 While acute inflammation (think infections, sore throats, cut, viruses, and other temporary conditions) is a GREAT thing, there is another type of inflammation.
-And what I had (and what millions of Americans have) is chronic inflammation.
+It's what millions of Americans have : chronic inflammation.

 Chronic inflammation, meaning your body is constantly inflamed, can cause a host of diseases and debilitating conditions, including rheumatoid arthritis, heart disease, digestive disorders (from IBD and IBS to Ulcerative colitis and Crohn's disease), asthma, ulcers, sinusitis, atherosclerosis, periodontitis, hay fever, active hepatitis, diabetes, Alzheimer's and even cancer. (source)

-While acute inflammation symptoms include pain, redness, immobility, swelling and heat, chronic inflammation symptoms are a little more complicated.
-But fear not!
-I've created a handy quiz here to help you figure out whether or not your body is inflamed.
+Acute inflammation symptoms include pain, redness, immobility, swelling and heat, chronic inflammation symptoms are a little more complicated but there are some early signs of inflammation you can watch for.
+We've created a handy quiz here to help you figure out whether or not your body is inflamed!
+Click the image below.

 What Causes Inflammation?